solana-developers/solana-cookbook/docs/getting-started/installation.md

 export PATH=$PWD/bin:$PATH
 ```

-#### Downloading Binaries(MacOS)
+#### Downloading Binaries (macOS)

-Alternatively you can build from binaries instead of using solana-install.
+Alternatively, you can build from binaries instead of using solana-install.

 Download the binaries by navigating to
 [https://github.com/solana-labs/solana/releases/latest](https://github.com/solana-labs/solana/releases/latest),